Huntingtin: Gene

 The 5'-end (five prime end) of the HTT gene has a sequence of three DNA bases, cytosine-adenine-guanine (CAG), coding for the amino acid glutamine, that is repeated multiple times.
 This region is called a trinucleotide repeat.
 The usual CAG repeat count is between seven and 35 repeats.

 The HTT gene is located on the short arm (p) of chromosome 4 at position 16.3, from base pair 3,074,510 to base pair 3,243,960.

-Protein
+Structure

+The Huntingtin (HTT) protein is a large, predominantly α-helical molecule composed of 3,144 amino acids and weighing approximately 348kDa in its canonical form.
+Its structure is organized into three major domains: the amino-terminal domain, the carboxy-terminal domain, and a smaller bridge domain that connects the two.
+Both the amino- and carboxy-terminal regions are characterized by multiple HEAT repeats (named for Huntingtin, Elongation factor 3, Protein phosphatase 2A, and lipid kinase TOR), which are arranged in a solenoid or superhelical fashion and play a crucial role in mediating protein-protein interactions.
+The bridge domain contains various types of tandem repeats and helps maintain the structural connection between the larger domains.
+The highly variable N-terminal segment of huntingtin contains the polyglutamine (polyQ) tract—expanded in Huntington's disease—which is often intrinsically disordered and not fully resolved in high-resolution structures.
+Huntingtin's flexible, extended architecture is stabilized when complexed with HAP40, a partner protein, allowing the protein to function as a scaffold and interaction hub in the cell.

+In recent years, multiple research groups have managed to resolve the 3D structure of full-size HTT using cryogenic electron microscopy cryoEM.
+This revealed the 3D architecture of the various helical HEAT repeat domains that make up the protein's native fold, as illustrated in the figure to right.
+However, up to 25% of the protein chain was not visible in the structure, due to flexibility.
+This notably included the N-terminal region affected by mutations in Huntington's disease, as discussed below.

 Function

 The function of huntingtin (Htt) is not well understood but it is involved in axonal transport.
 Huntingtin is essential for development, and its absence is lethal in mice.
 The protein has no sequence homology with other proteins and is highly expressed in neurons and testes in humans and rodents.
 Huntingtin upregulates the expression of brain-derived neurotrophic factor (BDNF) at the transcription level, but the mechanism by which huntingtin regulates gene expression has not been determined.
 From immunohistochemistry, electron microscopy, and subcellular fractionation studies of the molecule, it has been found that huntingtin is primarily associated with vesicles and microtubules.
 These appear to indicate a functional role in cytoskeletal anchoring or transport of mitochondria.
 The Htt protein is involved in vesicle trafficking as it interacts with HIP1, a clathrin-binding protein, to mediate endocytosis, the trafficking of materials into a cell.
 Huntingtin has also been shown to have a role in the establishment in epithelial polarity through its interaction with RAB11A.